qMaxXen/xEyeSee/README.md

 > [!IMPORTANT]
 > This script works **only on Linux (X11).**

-Lightweight Python script that displays a standalone eye measuring projector, made as a Linux alternative to the Windows-only [Jingle-EyeSee](https://github.com/DuncanRuns/Jingle-EyeSee-Plugin).
+A lightweight Python script that displays an eye measuring projector when you eye zoom, without needing OBS Studio.

 <details>
   <summary>Demo Video [Click to expand]</summary>